 Many cooks are aware of the boiling points of the liquids they most frequently use in the kitchen.
-The boiling point for water, for instance, is 100°C or 212°F. But the boiling point of oil, on the other hand, is much harder to determine.
-And that’s because well before a cooking oil or fat reaches its boiling point, it will begin to smoke.
+For instance, the boiling point for water is 212 F or 100 C. But the boiling point of oil, on the other hand, is much harder to determine.
+And, honestly, it is not as important as the smoke point.
+Well before a cooking oil or fat reaches its boiling point, it will begin to smoke.
 So when choosing a fat or oil to cook with, it is especially important to consider the smoking point.

 To help inform your cooking oil choices in the kitchen, common cooking fats and their relative smoking points are listed in the reference table below in alphabetical order, including both their Fahrenheit and Celsius temperatures.